 Grand Canyon National Park: A worker was putting up railings in the 1930s and fell into the canyon.
 He is said to be seen at sundown as a black misty figure near the railings and scraping and digging sounds are heard, as well.

 Casa Grande Mountain: Here people report that if you are walking near the mountain, a black mist will follow you.

-Anthem: In this area just north of Phoenix, people reportedly see and hear Native American warring parties on horseback.
+Anthem: In this area just outside of town, people reportedly see and hear Native American warring parties on horseback.
 Even a man with a lantern is seen.

 Cochise State Park: A man is said to play the flute on the boulders overlooking campsites.